kashmir96/osoappliance/content/posts/laundry-services-industry.md

 ---

 title: Laundry Services Industry
 description: "The laundry services industry is a booming business, with an ever-growing demand for its services.
-The industry provides a wide ar...keep reading to learn"
+The industry provides a wide ar...see more"
 keywords: laundry
-publishDate: 44910
+publishDate: 12/15/2022
 tags: ["Washing Machine", "Laundry Appliances"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/washingmachine/305.webp
+ image: /img/washingmachine/155.webp
- alt: 'a fit for purpose washing machine that has shown great potential '
+ alt: 'this guys washing machine just going on the market'

 ---